Top US and Chinese commerce officials express support for better trade conditions

 The state press has given positive coverage to the American visits to Beijing, but China has given no indication it might change trade, strategic, market access and other policies that irk Washington and its Asian neighbors.

+The decision ”may have helped grease the wheels for Raimondo’s trip,” said Anna Ashton and Kylie Milliken of Eurasia Group in a report.

+It suggests Washington "is making modest but measurable progress with Beijing in re-establishing limited government-to-government communication,” Ashton and Milliken wrote. ”Raimondo’s visit could produce additional progress.”

-A key Chinese complaint is limits on access to processor chips and other U.S. technology on security grounds that threaten to hamper China’s development of smartphone, artificial intelligence and other industries.
+A key Chinese complaint is limits on access to processor chips and other U.S. technology that threaten to hamper the Communist Party’s ambition to develop artificial intelligence and other industries, which the U.S. has imposed on security grounds.
+The restrictions crippled the smartphone business of Huawei Technologies Ltd., China's first global tech brand.
+Washington also has persuaded the Netherlands and Japan to join it in blocking Chinese access to tools for manufacturing advanced chips.

+“In matters of national security, there is no room to compromise," but most U.S.-Chinese trade "does not involve national security concerns,” Raimondo told Wang.
+“I’m committed to promoting trade and investment in those areas that are in our mutual best interest.”

+Raimondo defended the Biden administration’s “de-risking” strategy of trying to increase domestic U.S. production of semiconductors and other high-tech goods and to create additional sources of supply to reduce chances of disruption.
+Beijing has criticized that as an attempt to isolate China and hamper its development.

+“It is not intended to hinder China’s economic progress.
+We believe a strong Chinese economy is a good thing,” Raimondo told Wang.
+“We seek healthy competition with China.
+A growing Chinese economy that plays by the rules is in both of our interests.”

 Wang visited Washington in May.
-The U.S. government has also invited Foreign Minister Wang Yi to Washington, but plans for that have not been announced.
+The U.S. government invited Foreign Minister Wang Yi to Washington, but plans for that have not been announced.

-Raimondo also was due to meet with China’s No. 2 leader, Premier Li Qiang, and other officials during her two-day visit to Beijing and Shanghai.
+Raimondo also was due to meet China’s No. 2 leader, Premier Li Qiang, and other officials.

+The Biden administration also has taken steps that are likely to rankle Beijing.

+In June, Biden added 59 Chinese companies including military contractors and semiconductor manufacturers to a list of entities Americans are prohibited from investing in.

 Joe Mcdonald, The Associated Press